minvws/nl-covid19-dbco-app-coordination/README.md

 # COVID-19 <Project Name> - <platform>

 ## Introduction
-This repository contains the technical documentatio of the Dutch COVID-19 DBCO app.
+This repository contains the technical documentation of the Dutch COVID-19 DBCO app.

 ## Development & Contribution process